I’m just going to say it — self-editing is the bane of my existence.

-A style guide is another great tool to have on hand — not only does it serve as a phenomenal reference but also helps ensure you have consistency in your writing by following a particular style.
-If you’re not sure what style guide to use (and your place of work doesn’t have a set style), I recommend checking out The Canadian Press Stylebook and The Chicago Manual of Style.
+A style guide is another great tool to have on hand.
+Aside from being a phenomenal reference, it will help ensure consistency across your written pieces by following a particular style.
+If you’re not sure what style guide to use (and if your workplace doesn’t have a set style), I recommend checking out The Canadian Press Stylebook and The Chicago Manual of Style.

 Is self-editing challenging to master?
 You bet.
 Can it help advance your writing and career?
 Without question.
 Approach self-editing as a chance to improve your overall writing technique, and you’ll see positive results in no time.